Updated LingoChecks handling HTML

 Pro tip: Just click on the HTML tags from the source language, so LingoHub copies the whole HTML tag including attributes from the source to the target.

 However, sometimes it is necessary that certain attributes can be changed in target segments.
-A third option allows to specify attributes which can be changed by translators.
-This gives administrators/developers full control on how HTML should be handled in translations.
+A third option allows specifying attributes which can be changed by translators.
+This gives administrators/developers full control over how HTML should be handled in translations.

 These new settings are available under Project Settings > LingoChecks.

 - 1 GitHub App, Over-the-Air Updates, and many more features to boost your software localization